AmericanCouncils/secure-ng-resource/README.md

 1. The user supplies an OpenID identifier as their credentials.
 You should pass this identifier URL to AuthSession.login() in an object under the key 'openid_identifier'.
-2. Secure-ng-resource sends a POST request to `beginPath`, with form encoding, containing the identifier URL under the name 'openid_identifier'.
-3. The server should discover the provider at that identifier and respond with a redirect to the provider, as per normal OpenID protocol.
-Secure-ng-resource will send the user to that URL in a popup window.
+2. Secure-ng-resource sends a POST request via AJAX to `beginPath`, with form encoding, containing the identifier URL under the name 'openid_identifier'.
+The server should discover the provider at that identifier and respond with a redirect to the provider, as per normal OpenID protocol.
-4. The return address must eventually lead to a page that executes the Javascript code `window.opener.handleAuthResponse(j);window.close();` where j is an object with a boolean key `approved`.
+3. The return address must eventually lead to a page that executes the Javascript code `window.opener.handleAuthResponse(j);window.close();` where j is an object with a boolean key `approved`.
 If `approved` is true, then there needs to be another key `sessionId` which will